Childhood Cognition and Learning Laboratory

 research-activities-home

 Our lab is interested in how young children develop the capacity to “mentally travel” through time.
-That is, when and how do young children begin to think about the future (e.g., what they’ll do tomorrow) and how is this ability related to their memory for the past?
-We have a series of ongoing projects that examine a diverse array of topics within this area:
+That is, when and how do young children begin to think about the future (e.g., what they’ll do tomorrow), and how is this ability related to their memory of the past?
+Click here to view an infographic on children's future thinking.

 How do we measure young children’s capacity for future thought?